Outron/IT-Job-Scraper/README.md

 # IT-Job-Scraper
 This console application scrape IT job offers from justjoin.it using Selenium.
 ## How to run
-Create new folder for this application, open terminal in it and type: `git clone https://github.com/Outron/IT-Job-Scraper`
+Create new folder, open terminal in it and type: `git clone https://github.com/Outron/IT-Job-Scraper`

 Then install requirements: `pip install -r ./IT-Job-Scraper/requirements.txt`

 Finally to run type: `python ./IT-Job-Scraper/main.py`

 ## How to use it
 If the installation was successful, you should see